henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 retain or have access to knowledge about the same YANG specification (see Figure 1 in {{-comi}}).
 This is not necessarily true for a YANG Push capable CoMI server.
-Highly constrained nodes can emit Series of subscribed notifications unsolicitedly; allowing them to create well-formed YANG-modeled Telemetry from hard-coded building blocks of YANG-modeled data, which are in compliance to YANG modules.
+Highly constrained nodes can emit Series of subscribed notifications without previous solicitation: this allows them to create well-formed YANG-modeled Telemetry from hard-coded building blocks of YANG-modeled data, which are in compliance to YANG modules.
 In consequence, while taking on the role of a YANG datastore, a YANG Subscription capable CoMI server SHOULD be capable to process YANG queries, but MAY not